pcsanalysis/PcsAnalysis/README.md

 `Impossibility Results for Post-Compromise Security in Real-World Communication Systems`

-and the means to reproduce them.
+by Cas Cremers, Niklas Medinger, and Aurora Naska published at S&P 2025, and the means to reproduce them.

 ## Structure